 - The cost of your rent or mortgage and utilities

 For each household size, there is a maximum monthly allotment.
-As an example, a two-person household that qualifies for SNAP will have a maximum monthly allotment of $353.
+As an example, a two-person household that qualifies for SNAP may have a maximum monthly allotment of $459.
 Most households will receive an allotment that is less than the maximum.

 In addition, your South Dakota food stamps allotment is determined by the Thrifty Food Plan (TFP), which is a food plan designed by the USDA that will provide your family with adequate nutrition on a limited budget.
 The TFP is modeled after the recommended dietary allowances as defined by the National Academy of Sciences.